simonepalladino/ProgettoCineTicket/README.md

 START SERVER:

-python3 app.py ----> ON MAC
+1. select the project folder path via the "cd" command
-python app.py ----> ON WINDOWS
+2. python3 app.py ----> ON MAC     OR     python app.py ----> ON WINDOWS

 the server will start from port 8000 previously chosen via python